mikey-b/allocator_ref/README.md

 	// This will make duck_one quack.
 	shared_duck->quack();
 ```
-Or you can explicitly express the desire for the behaviour to be of a shared_ref< T >
+Or you can declare the type as shared_ref< T >
 ```cpp
 	auto duck_one = make<duck>();
 	shared_ref<duck> shared_duck = duck_one;
 ```
-While the programmer might request a shared_ref, the underline allocator may not nessessary provide any runtime mechanisms to ensure that you are using these references correctly.
-The underline allocator might return a weak_ref< T > and warn the programmer of any misusages in a debug build.
+While the programmer might request a shared_ref, the underline allocator may not nessessary provide any runtime mechanisms to ensure that you are using these references correctly with regards to object lifetimes.
+The underline allocator might return a handle with equivalent behaviour as a weak_ref< T > and warn the programmer of any misusages in a debug build.

 Again, shared_ref< T > is only signaling that you desire this reference handle to influence the lifetime of this resource.
+If you are manually managing memory - It is a programming error if the lifetime of the holding ref< T > is destroyed while shared_ref< T > are still alive.

 #### weak_ref< T >
 weak_ref< T > is used to signal that this handle does not effect the lifetime of the underline reference or blk.

-If the allocator strategy used does not support shared_ref< T > in a meaningful way, it can return a weak_ref< T >.
-As weak_ref's do not contribute to the lifetime of the underline blk, It is possible these references can point to non existing blks.
+And as such, It is possible these references can point to non existing blks.
 Null checks are recommended for weak_refs.
 *C++ Limitation* It would be ideal if we could alter the *.
 E.g. `template<typename Type> alias Type* = weak_ref<Type>`

 #### ref< T >
 This is the only real class type provided. weak_ref and shared_ref all create a ref< T > under the hood.

-#### Value Semantics
+##### Value Semantics
 All reference handles have value semantics by default.
 Unless you explicitly ask for a shared_ref or weak_ref via the provided mechanisms, a deep-copy will be performed.
 ```cpp
 	auto duck_one = make<duck>();